Projector headlights

 Up until the 2000s, most cars and trucks used reflector headlights.
 In a reflector headlight, the reflector and bulb are matched to throw light in a certain beam pattern.
 The amount of light that hits the road is dependent on the type of bulb and the design of the reflector.
-The biggest complaint about reflector headlights was that they didn’t throw enough light on the road or far enough down the road.
-That’s why carmakers started using projector headlights, so throw more light onto the road and throw it farther down the road.
+The biggest complaint about reflector headlights was that they didn’t throw enough light on the road or throw it far enough down the road.
+That’s why carmakers started using projector headlights.

-This headlight assembly for a Subaru Outback contains a projector headlight for low beam operation and reflector headlight for high beam operation
+This headlight assembly for a Subaru Outback contains a projector style headlight for low beam operation and reflector style for the high beam

 The light reflects forward from the elliptical cup/bowl reflector to the focal point midway between the back of the reflector and the condenser lens.
 A cutoff shield (shutter) is located directly below the focal point.
 It is closed in low beam mode to shield a portion of the light from the condenser lens.